 Have you finally found the home of your dreams, only to discover that the price tag is just outside of your price range?
 Some people might discouraged because of the high cost of the home, but there are a few things that you should consider before walking away from the deal.
 Real estate negotiation can be a great way to bring the price down just enough so that you can afford to buy the home that you want.
+In this article we will discuss How to Negotiate in a Real Estate Transaction.
 These negotiation tips can also be useful if you are selling your home.

 #1: Don’t Speak First